ono-midori/ono-midori.github.io/techs/libevent.md

 ## Bufferevents: advanced topics

-This chapter describes some advanced features of Libevent’s bufferevent implementation that aren’t necessary for typical uses.
-If you’re just learning how to use bufferevents, you should skip this chapter for now and go on to read the evbuffer chapter.
+This chapter describes some advanced features of Libevent's bufferevent implementation that aren't necessary for typical uses.
+If you're just learning how to use bufferevents, you should skip this chapter for now and go on to read the evbuffer chapter.

 ### Paired bufferevents